NirmiteeS/ISL-Interpreter/README.md

 This project is a website interface created using React.js to facilitate interaction with a Sign Language Interpreter model.
 The website interface focuses on providing users with an intuitive and interactive platform for accessing Sign Language Interpreter services.
-It leverages multiple frameworks like Tailwind CSS, Bootstrap, and Shadow DOM to enhance the user experience and create a visually appealing interface.
+It leverages multiple frameworks like Tailwind CSS, and Bootstrap to enhance the user experience and create a visually appealing interface.

 # Technologies Used